 Self-positioning: An intuitive and easier to implement tool for teams of all sizes.

 Best suited for: Teams that need to sync all information in a single and accessible hub.

 How to organize tasks?
 Monday syncs all project data in a single, accessible hub, empowering team members to make important decisions together.

-It allows to assemble and display progress data in a logical manner, enabling teams to keep track of projects and common tasks.
+It allows assembling and displaying progress data in a logical manner, enabling teams to keep track of projects and common tasks.

-The software helps keep everyone on the loop and on the same page.
+The software helps keep everyone in the loop and on the same page.
 You may use notifications and updates, tag teams and people, document sharing, and integrate with external apps.

 How to define the best project management software for you?

 In fact, it definitely depends on a specific case.
-The best way is to try and apply plenty of them to compare and determine what makes great project management tool.
-Often, a choice is based on quite common parameters a PM tool should have, for example, free option, ability to manage unlimited projects, features variety or integration.
+The best way is to try and apply plenty of them to compare and determine what makes a great project management tool.
+Often, a choice is based on quite common parameters a PM tool should have, for example, free options, the ability to manage unlimited projects, features variety, or integration.